The Share a Coke Story

 “We are using the power of the first name in a playful and social way to remind people of those in their lives they may have lost touch with or have yet to connect with.
 We’ve put names on Coca-Cola bottles so consumers will have fun finding their friends’ and family members’ names and then enjoy sharing a Coke together.”

 Jeremy explains some of the risks they encountered and had to mitigate during some of the creative execution roll-out of the campaign.

 “We gave people the opportunity to “Share a Coke” with someone via the big, iconic digital sign at King’s Cross in Sydney.
 They texted us the names they wanted to see on the screen.
 We knew people would want to publish profanity and abusive language, so we had to put filters in place.
 We came up with a “block list” of over 5,000 words our printers literally could not print and the sign could not display.
 Getting there was a pretty funny process.
 We had some very senior people in a room literally brainstorming swear words.
 Not surprisingly, more than half of all texts sent were rude words we couldn’t use, so the profanity filter worked.”

-Back in 2011, Facebook and social media was relatively new and poorly understood at commercial levels by large brands in Australia.
-This also presented both a problem and what would turn out to be a giant opportunity.
+Back in 2011, Facebook and social media was relatively new and poorly understood by large brands in Australia.
+This presented a challenge but would turn out to be a giant success story.